Highland Park

 At 4400 Belfort Place, architect Larry Boerder designed an architecturally significant Spanish Colonial Revival estate home with Mediterranean detail on a nearly one-acre site.
 One enjoys seeing the subtle symmetry and balanced proportions delineated for different functions.
 Also, one enjoys the cut and carved stone ornamental detail punctuating the hand-troweled hard plaster over masonry walls.

-In the last several years there has not been a new home in Highland Park on an acre of land designed by a nationally known architect that has come on the market with the quality or appeal of 4400 Belfort Place.
-It confirms the architectural excellence of Highland Park.
+Regardless of the year, none of us have previously seen in Highland Park a new home that has come on the market with the quality and elegance of this Highland Park inspired Spanish Colonial Revival style home.
+In fact, in the last several years, there has not been a home of any age in Highland Park on an acre of land designed by a nationally known architect that has come on the market with the quality or appeal of the new home being built at 4400 Belfort Place.
+This home reaffirms the architectural excellence of Highland Park.
 Architect Larry Boerder has designed this Spanish Colonial style home with Mediterranean and Italianate detail to reflect the best of Highland Park and to reflect this timeless architectural style into the future.

 Most Iconic Home in Highland Park Torn Down at 4101 Beverly Drive – August 21, 2024